NayanaChandrika99/doc-classifier/README.md

-# RaeLM — Reliable Agentic Extraction with Language Models
+# Docsumnet Classifier with Language Models

 **End-to-end medical document OCR and extraction platform with human-in-the-loop review, confidence scoring, and MLOps monitoring**